 In the same way, people with dementia may still be able to remember things that they have repeated many times in their life, such as a route to school.
 This also includes skills that involved a lot of practice, like playing a musical instrument or driving.

-People with dementia may also be able to remember more emotional events, such as weddings or birthday parties.
+People with dementia may also be able to remember more emotional events such as weddings or birthday parties.
 This is because memory also has an emotional aspect to it.
 This emotional memory is usually affected much later on in dementia.

 This means that a person with dementia may remember how they feel about an event even if they have forgotten the details of it.
-For example, they may not remember where they went on holiday or that a friend came to visit, but they may still feel happy about it after.
+For example, they may not remember where they went on holiday, or that a friend came to visit, but they may still feel happy about it after.

 This emotional memory can be triggered by senses, such as hearing a certain piece of music or smelling a certain fragrance.
+For more information on memory loss and the effect of dementia on different parts of the brain see factsheet 456, Dementia and the brain.

-2 The emotional impact of memory loss
+The emotional impact of memory loss